ganeti/ganeti/doc/design-internal-shutdown.rst

 If the state is ``---s--`` it means the instance was properly shutdown.

-If the instance was properly shutdown and it is still marked as ``running`` by Ganeti, it means that it was shutdown from inside by the user, and the ganeti status of the instance needs to be changed to ``ADMIN_down``.
+If the instance was properly shutdown and it is still marked as ``running`` by Ganeti, it means that it was shutdown from inside by the user, and the Ganeti status of the instance needs to be changed to ``ADMIN_down``.

 This will be done at regular intervals by the group watcher, just before deciding which instances to reboot.

-On top of that, at the same times, the watcher will also need to issue ``xm destroy`` commands for all the domains that are in crashed or shutdown state, since this will not be done automatically by Xen anymore because of the ``preserve`` setting in their config files.
+On top of that, at the same time, the watcher will also need to issue ``xm destroy`` commands for all the domains that are in a crashed or shutdown state, since this will not be done automatically by Xen anymore because of the ``preserve`` setting in their config files.

 This behavior will be limited to the domains shut down from inside, because it will actually keep the resources of the domain busy until the watcher will do the cleaning job (that, with the default setting, is up to every 5 minutes).
 Still, this is considered acceptable, because it is not frequent for a domain to be shut down this way.
 The cleanup function will be also run automatically just before performing any job that requires resources to be available (such as when creating a new instance), in order to ensure that the new resource allocation happens starting from a clean state.
 Functionalities that only query the state of instances will not run the cleanup function.

 The cleanup operation includes both node-specific operations (the actual destruction of the stopped domains) and configuration changes, to be performed